 Antoine Arnault sits on the board of LVMH, alongside his father and his elder sister Delphine Arnault.
-He lives in Paris with his girlfriend, model Natalia Vodianova .
+He lives in Paris with his partner, model Natalia Vodianova .